 1-2 tbsp. fresh rosemary, chopped

 2. Line a rimmed baking sheet with foil and arrange potatoes and garlic evenly on pan.
-Pour 1 c. water into the pan and cover with foil, sealing the edges (so that you’re making a steam pouch of sorts).
+Pour 1 c. water into the pan and cover with foil, sealing the edges.

 4. Pour 2-3 tbsp. of the olive oil over the potatoes and roll them around so that the oil coats them completely.